-TROLLEY ANNOUNCEMENTS (TAS)
+SUBWAY ANNOUNCEMENTS (TAS)

-ProtoSounds® is now equipped with operator controlled trolley announcement sounds, hereby known as TAS.
-This easy to use feature plays digitally reproduced trolley announcements and street action sounds whenever you activate and stop your PCC car.
-No additional wires or modifications are needed on your layout to enjoy these amazing sound effects, though an option does exist that allows you to completely automate your trolley run activating the sounds at user specified locations.
+ProtoSounds® is now equipped with operator controlled Subway announcement sounds, hereby known as TAS.
+This easy to use feature plays digitally reproduced Subway announcements and platform action sounds whenever you activate and stop your Subway Set car.
+No additional wires or modifications are needed on your layout to enjoy these amazing sound effects, though an option does exist that allows you to completely automate your Subway run activating the sounds at user specified locations.
 The sounds themselves are randomly generated and randomly "shuffled" on the ProtoSounds software chip.
 This gives the system the ability to produce different sounds in a different order each time the TAS feature is enabled.
-These different sounds are heard each time vou cycle the transformer throttle from on to off in the same manner that you would cycle the throttle to enter the various states of forward, neutral and reverse.
-The entire TAS sequence is designed to simulate the arrival, disembarking, embarking, and departure of a PCC stop.
-The sounds include the PCC driver announcing the stop and the upcoming stop, passenger disembarking and embarking sounds, driver to passenger requests, door openings and closing and general street action sounds.
-Each is described in more detail in the following sections
+These different sounds are heard each time you cycle the transformer throttle from on to off in the same manner that you would cycle the throttle to enter the various states of forward, neutral and reverse.
+The entire TAS sequence is designed to simulate the arrival, disembarking, embarking, and departure of a Subway Set stop.
+The sounds include the Subway driver announcing the stop and the upcoming stop, passenger disembarking and embarking sounds, driver to passenger requests, door openings and closing and general subway platform action sounds.
+Each is described in more detail in the following sections.

-ACTIVATING TROLLEY SOUNDS
+ACTIVATING SUBWAY SOUNDS

-Your ProtoSounds® equipped engine features an operator controlled trolley announcement sound set that can be activated in one of three ways, in automatic mode, manual mode or in layout controlled mode.
-Once activated, this easy to use feature plays digitally reproduced sounds of a trolley stop.
+Your ProtoSounds® equipped engine features an operator controlled Subway announcement sound set that can be activated in one of three ways, in automatic mode, manual mode or in layout controlled mode.
+Once activated, this easy to use feature plays digitally reproduced sounds of a Subway stop.

-Option 1 - Automatic Mode: If you are using a separate bell button controller to ring your bell (like the Lionel Railsounds No. 5906 bell activation button) you can activate the feature by entering forward or reverse and pressing and holding the bell button for one second at which time the operator will hear the driver announce the next trolley stop location.
-Continued holding of the bell button will be followed by a special "passenger dong" sound which indicates that a passenger wishes to exit the car at the current stop.
+Option 1 - Automatic Mode: If you are using a separate bell button controller to ring your bell (like the Lionel Railsounds No. 5906 bell activation button) you can activate the feature by entering forward or reverse and pressing and holding the bell button for one second.
+To hear only the announcement without activating the TAS feature, press and hold the bell button for 2 seconds.
+To signal the subway set to activate the TAS feature continue holding the whistle button for three seconds until you hear an air release sound.
+Continued holding of the bell button will be followed by a special "air let-off" sound, this indicates that a passenger wishes to exit the car at the current stop.
 At this point the operator should release the bell button if he wishes to stop the car.
-If the operator continues to hold the bell button down, the car will continue travelling down the track until the operator chooses to release the bell button.
-This option gives the operator the true sense of acting as the PCC driver and responding to the passenger's desire to leave the trolley (as heard from the "passenger dong" sound).
-It also allows the operator to announce the next stop well before coming to the desired trolley stop and precisely control where the PCC car does finally stop.
+If the operator continues to hold the bell button down, the car will continue traveling down the track until the operator chooses to release the bell button.
+This option gives the operator the true sense of acting as the Subway driver.
+It also allows the operator to precisely control where the Subway Set does stop.
 This option is the default setting for the TAS feature.